Sea Turtle Conservation Efforts Make History in Coastal Ecuador

 As of April 2021, a total of fifteen leatherback nests had been identified, with WildAid Marine providing direct monitoring and protection to eight of those.
 Additional monitoring support was provided by Fundación Contamos Contigo Ecuador and Fundación Equilibrio Azul.

 The accomplishments of the project demonstrate the power of effective marine enforcement and highlight the critical role of cross-sectoral partnerships in generating meaningful conservation outcomes.
-WildAid Marine is proud to offer continued support for sea turtle conservation efforts in coastal Ecuador, recently supporting the release of two educational videos published as part of the new “Our Beach Are Their Sanctuary” campaign.
+WildAid Marine is proud to offer continued support for sea turtle conservation efforts in coastal Ecuador, recently supporting the release of two educational videos published as part of the new “Our Beaches Are Their Sanctuary” campaign.